ColDog/consul-scheduler/readme.md

 ```

 ## Deploying

-To deploy the scheduler, download a release on each machine
+To deploy the scheduler, download a release on each machine.

 ## Roadmap